-- 1. FHO for Forecast, Hit, Observation Rates - 2.
-CTC for Contingency Table Counts - 3.
-CTS for Contingency Table Statistics - 4.
-MCTC for Multi-category Contingency Table Counts - 5.
-MCTS for Multi-category Contingency Table Statistics - 6.
-CNT for Continuous Statistics - 7.
-SL1L2 for Scalar L1L2 Partial Sums - 8.
-SAL1L2 for Scalar Anomaly L1L2 Partial Sums when climatological data is supplied - 9.
-VL1L2 for Vector L1L2 Partial Sums - 10.
-VAL1L2 for Vector Anomaly L1L2 Partial Sums when climatological data is supplied - 11.
+- 1. FHO for Forecast, Hit, Observation Rates

+- 2. CTC for Contingency Table Counts

+- 3. CTS for Contingency Table Statistics

+- 4. MCTC for Multi-category Contingency Table Counts

+- 5. MCTS for Multi-category Contingency Table Statistics

+- 6. CNT for Continuous Statistics

+- 7. SL1L2 for Scalar L1L2 Partial Sums

+- 8. SAL1L2 for Scalar Anomaly L1L2 Partial Sums when climatological data is supplied

+- 9. VL1L2 for Vector L1L2 Partial Sums

+- 10. VAL1L2 for Vector Anomaly L1L2 Partial Sums when climatological data is supplied - 11.
 VCNT for Vector Continuous Statistics - 12.
 PCT for Contingency Table counts for Probabilistic forecasts - 13.
 PSTD for contingency table Statistics for Probabilistic forecasts with Dichotomous outcomes - 14.
 PJC for Joint and Conditional factorization for Probabilistic forecasts - 15.
 PRC for Receiver Operating Characteristic for Probabilistic forecasts - 16.
 ECNT for Ensemble Continuous Statistics is only computed for the HiRA methodology - 17.
 ORANK for Ensemble Matched Pair Information when point observations are supplied for the HiRA methodology - 18.
 RPS for Ranked Probability Score is only computed for the HiRA methodology - 19.
 ECLV for Economic Cost/Loss Relative Value - 20.
-MPR for Matched Pair data
+MPR for Matched Pair data - 21.
+SEEPS for averaged SEEPS (Stable Equitable Error in Probability Space) score - 22.
+SEEPS MPR for SEEPS score of Matched Pair data

 Note that the FHO and CTC line types are easily derived from each other.
 Users are free to choose which measures are most desired.
-The output line types are described in more detail in Section 10.3.3.
+The output line types are described in more detail in Section 11.3.3.